Telecommunications Equipment Trading License in Dubai: Cost and Requirements

 Why Dubai South Business Hub Free Zone

 Dubai South is strategically positioned adjacent to Al Maktoum International Airport, which is projected to become the world's largest airport by capacity.
-This location gives licence holders direct access to one of the most efficient air cargo corridors on the planet.
+This location gives license holders direct access to one of the most efficient air cargo corridors on the planet.
 The free zone offers 100% foreign ownership, zero personal income tax, full repatriation of profits, and streamlined customs procedures that are critical for high-volume telecoms equipment traders.

 Dubai South Business Hub Free Zone also provides flexible office and warehousing solutions, making it practical for both asset-light trading businesses and those requiring physical storage for hardware inventory.